 Generally speaking, waste collection systems are relatively inefficient as the collection vehicles and containers are not fitted with compactors, necessitating the transportation of loose waste and, hence, imposing a constraint on the capacity of the collection system.
 The lack of efficient transfer facilities represents a weak link in the waste collection and transportation system.
 In general, financial constraints and the lack of technical expertise severely limit the effectiveness of waste management in the cities and towns of the states.
 Shortages of storage, collection vehicles, non-existent and/or inadequate transfer stations, traffic congestion and a lack of public compliance are factors affecting collection efficiency, resulting in low waste collection rates.
-The lack of coordination and overlapping of responsibilities among various government agencies and different levels of local government also contribute to the problem (CAP, 1996, p.332).
+The lack of coordination and overlapping of responsibilities among various government agencies and different levels of local government also contribute to the problem (Ambali, et al, 2012, p.5-6).

 Biomedical facilities typically generate hundreds and thousands of different wastes, usually in small volumes as the result of a one-time experiment.
 These properties significantly increase the complexity of biomedical waste management.
 Unit costs of analyzing, processing, record keeping, shipping, treating, and disposing of biomedical waste in orders of magnitude is higher than for conventional wastes.
 Biomedical research wastes may contain multiple types of hazardous materials--combinations of toxic chemicals, radioactive materials, and bio-hazardous agents.
-Therefore, selecting treatment methods for these multi-hazardous wastes and determining the most appropriate sequence of treatment procedures is often a complicated and problematic task.
+Therefore, selecting treatment methods for these multi-hazardous wastes and determining the most appropriate sequence of treatment procedures is often a complicated and problematic task in Malaysia (Lim, 2011, p.42).
 The presence of multiple types of hazardous materials also reduce or eliminate access to disposal facilities, as most of these facilities can usually process only a single type of waste.
 The hazardous properties of many materials used in research may not be known or are described incompletely.
-Therefore, biomedical research wastes, particularly those from medical procedures have aesthetically objectionable characteristics affecting how they must be managed.
-For example, pathological wastes may have to be processed in a manner that renders them unrecognizable before they are disposed (Ferry, 1998, p.197).
+Therefore, biomedical research wastes in Malaysia, particularly those from medical procedures have aesthetically objectionable characteristics affecting how they must be managed.
+For example, pathological wastes may have to be processed in a manner that renders them unrecognizable before they are disposed (Ambali, et al. 2012, p.6).
 There are no routine surveys or national reporting requirements for biomedical wastes except for certain hazardous wastes regulated by Environmental Quality Act, 1974 (EQA).
-Biomedical hazardous wastegeneration data are not reported by facilities on an annual basis.
-Even for these wastes, it is difficult to determine the amount generated by biomedical research activities as well as all hazardous wastes are combined in reports.
+Biomedical hazardous waste-generation data are not reported by facilities on an annual basis.
+Even for these wastes, it is difficult to determine the amount generated by biomedical research activities as well as all hazardous wastes are combined in reports (Tarmudi,, et al, 2009, p.10).